Should we be worried?

 Personal care products

 Think about your personal care products such as shampoos, deodorants, feminine hygiene products and makeup.
 Our skin is the biggest organ in our body, whatever we expose it to has the capacity to be absorbed into our body.
 Beauty counter (9) and the David Suzuki Foundation (10) have both put together a list of ingredients that we should make sure are never in our beauty products.
 There are women who have already overhauled their makeup and personal care products and are sharing how they went about this as YouTube information clips.
+Buy your make-ups and other personal products from BIOME or Nourished Life.
+These companies have already done the hard work for you and checked all their products for harmful chemicals.
+Or if you like doing research yourself buy the app Chemical Maze.

 You can make a difference in a relatively short time.
 A Swedish family of 5 changed to an organic diet and in just 2 weeks.
 There was significant changes in the levels of pesticides and fungicides within their urine.
 This study is backed up by the work of Dr Liza Oates at RMIT (10).
 The consequences of not acting will be felt by you, your children and grandchildren.